Skip to main content

 FIFO (First In, First Out)

-FIFO is required by the IRS as the default method for securities if you don't specify otherwise.
-For crypto, the IRS hasn't mandated a specific method, but FIFO is commonly used and accepted.
-Some investors prefer FIFO for its simplicity and because it naturally prioritizes long-term gains.
+The IRS treats FIFO as the default for securities if you don't pick a different method.
+For crypto, there's no mandated method, but FIFO is widely used and accepted.
+A lot of investors stick with FIFO because it's simple and naturally favors the lower long-term tax rates.

 Frequently Asked Questions